 Positive displacement meters mechanically displace water to measure the flow.

 The nutating disk meter is a positive displacement meter that consists of a disk mounted on a spherically shaped head and housed in a measuring chamber.
-As the fluid flows through the meter passing on either side of the disk, it imparts a rocking or nutating motion to disk.
+As the fluid flows through the meter passing on either side of the disk, it imparts a rocking or nutating motion to the disk.
 The motion is then transferred to a shaft mounted perpendicular to the disk.
 This shaft traces out a circular motion—transferring this action to a register that records flow.

 Nutating disks are the most common meter technology used by water utilities to measure potable water consumption for service connections up to 3 inches.
 The meters typically have an accuracy range of 0.5% to 1.0%.